The Complete Guide: Why Every New Mother May Need a Lactation Consultant

 Breastfeeding can sometimes feel like an uphill climb.
 Sore nipples, engorgement, or a baby refusing the breast can make mothers feel like they are failing.
 But a lactation consultant knows these hurdles are normal, and more importantly, solvable.

-For instance, if you’re wincing in pain every time your baby latches, she doesn’t just hand you a cream.
-She watches carefully, sees that your baby’s chin isn’t tucked in properly, and with one small adjustment, the pain disappears.
-Relief floods your face, and she softly says, “See?
-It wasn’t you — it was just positioning.”
+She watches carefully, sees that your baby's chin isn't tucked in properly, and with one small adjustment, the pain disappears.
+Relief floods your face, and she softly says, "See?
+It wasn't you — it was just positioning."

-Or if your breasts feel rock-hard and heavy, she teaches you how to gently massage and hand-express just enough to soften them, showing you how a warm compress can help.
-If milk isn’t flowing, she explains the role of stress, and how a few minutes of deep breathing or skin-to-skin can trigger oxytocin and let-down.
+She teaches you how to gently massage and hand-express just enough to soften them, showing you how a warm compress can help ease the discomfort and restore flow.

-She doesn’t just solve the problem — she restores your confidence, turning frustration into empowerment.
+She explains the role of stress, and how a few minutes of deep breathing or skin-to-skin can trigger oxytocin and let-down.
+She doesn't just solve the problem — she restores your confidence, turning frustration into empowerment.

-Special Care for Unique Situations
+Book at Motherly →Special Care for Unique Situations

 Some mothers and babies need extra care, and this is where lactation consultants shine.

-For the mother of a premature baby in the NICU, she explains how to express colostrum with a spoon or pump, reassuring the mother that “even a few drops are liquid gold for your baby.”
-For the mother of twins, she demonstrates tandem feeding, teaching her that her body is indeed capable of nourishing two babies at once.
+She explains how to express colostrum with a spoon or pump, reassuring the mother that "even a few drops are liquid gold for your baby."

 Boosting Milk Supply Naturally